 With a few fellow professional speakers, who were also suddenly unemployed due to COVID, we decided to create and launch a Web TV Talkshow called Live on Stage.

 1. Fan relationships and ARPU are crucial.
 Whether you are Amazon, a DJ, or a public speaker.
 Watch out for fans on lease.
-Build and control your own fanbase and don’t only rely on social media.
+Build and control your own fanbase, and don’t only rely on social media.
 Facebook and other social networks will squeeze your organic reach as far as they want to.
 Create an opt-in database and be in control of your own fan relationship.
 You don’t want to beg Mark Zuckerberg: “Can I please talk to all my fans again?”

 2. Digital transformation and hybrid business models.
 Establish a healthy balance in your revenue streams and business models.
 We all don’t know what the near future will bring, but we do know that virtual and digital business is here to stay.
 As a speaker, I did virtual talks, consultancy, and started selling online masterclasses.
 This mix should be at least 30-40% of my future business model.

 3. Think Nike Running and Joe Rogan.
 Marketers need to think beyond campaigning.
-Nike Running was a long-term program, adding value to the lives of runners with a 365 days always-on platform.
+Nike Running was a long-term program, adding value to the lives of runners with 365 days always-on platform.
 Joe Rogan didn’t stop his podcast show after a bunch of episodes.
 He kept building and growing his audience with the Joe Rogan Experience and recently signed a Spotify exclusive deal for US $100 million.
 Think long-term.
 Think long tail.

 4. Content is still king.
-But in the digital world distribution is queen and metrics is the emperor.
+But in the digital world, distribution is queen, and metrics is the emperor.
 Should speakers discount their fees for virtual talks?
 Or is your message powerful enough and adding enough value to charge 100%?
 In Live on Stage, we’ve learned from our speaking guests that prepping virtual talks can be more time-consuming than performances on a podium.
 Virtual and digital means scale and connecting to a much wider audience.
 That has value!

 5. Digital offers new engagement, growth, and scale.
 We have seen Google Arts & Culture grow.
 We have seen rapper Travis Scott reaching almost 30 million fans in Fortnite.
-Whoever expected that Fortnite could be a new music festival?
+Who expected that Fortnite could be a new music festival?
 A complete new virtual experience that would have never been possible offline.

 6. Retail finally woke up.
-Digital is here to stay and digital means scale and growth.
-Retail was in denial and delusional for 2 decades, mostly blaming the Amazon-effect.
-Digital transformation got the boost it needed during COVID and many consumers might stick to future online shopping.
+Digital is here to stay, and digital means scale and growth.
+Retail was in denial and delusional for 2 decades, mostly blaming the Amazon effect.
+Digital transformation got the boost it needed during COVID, and many consumers might stick to future online shopping.
 Even the laggards might stay online shoppers.